feezi/dsa-tab/trunk/com.dsatab/README.txt

 		Can be downloaded from https://github.com/thquinn/DraggableGridView

 	- GridViewCompat
 		Can be downloaded from https://github.com/paramvir-b/AndroidGridViewCompatLib

+- GridLayout v7 support library from google sdk
+	Can be downloaded from google using sdk manager